Atlanta Relocation Specialists

 What is the cost of living in Atlanta compared to other cities?

-Atlanta's overall cost of living runs 10 to 15 percent below the national average and significantly below coastal metros like New York, San Francisco, and Los Angeles.
-Housing is where the difference is most dramatic — you can purchase substantially more space and quality for the same dollar when buying homes for sale here.
+Atlanta's overall cost of living runs modestly below the national average and well below coastal metros like New York, San Francisco, and Los Angeles.
+Housing is where the difference is most dramatic.
+You can typically purchase substantially more space and quality for the same dollar when buying homes for sale here.
 That said, the most desirable neighborhoods in Buckhead, Milton, and Johns Creek command premium pricing, and property taxes vary widely by county.

 What are the best neighborhoods for relocating families?